jeremyle56/course-notes/README.md

 - [COMP3821 (Extended Algorithms and Programming Techniques)](./comp3821/COMP3821.pdf)
 - [MATH2111 (Higher Several Variable Calculus)](./math2111/MATH2111.pdf)

-### Issuses
+### Issues

-If you spot any issues, mistakes or typos within the notes feel free to create a pull request with the corrections, or mention in an `issue`.
+If you spot any issues, mistakes or typos within the notes feel free to create a pull request with the corrections, or mention it in an `issue`.